nl-design-system/denhaag/components/File/README.md

-# File download
+# File

-A file download displays a link to download an attachment and metadata about the file.
+A file displays a link to download an attachment and shows metadata about the file.

 ## When to use

-A file download is used to present and download a file that is uploaded by the user or an employee.
+A file is used to present and download a file that is uploaded by the user or an employee.

 ## Alternatives and related components